fanoja/Ecoli-R0/README.md

 - `summaries.ipynb`: Testing summaries for ELFI.
 - `diagnostics.ipynb`: Validation and diagnostics related code.
 - `exploratory.ipynb`: Exploratory figures (replicates of previous studies and some original figures also).
 - `SIR models.ipynb`: Notebook with a simple SIR model and least squares estimation (for practice).
+- `reparam SIR.ipynb`: Reparametrized model with net transmission and R as the parameters to estimate.